 Check wifi connectivity in the classrooms in advance

 If you rely on internet based services for your accommodations, test the wifi in the building, or even better, the classroom, prior to the first day of school.
 Make sure it doesn’t drop randomly!
+Read more about finding the best seat in class here.

 Schedule classes in the same building back to back